ylow/turicreate/userguide/vis/README.md

 [histogram binning](https://en.wikipedia.org/wiki/Histogram), used in the histogram and heat map plots, and
-[count distinct](https://en.wikipedia.org/wiki/Count-distinct_problem), used in the summary statistics in `SFrame.show`.
+[count distinct](https://en.wikipedia.org/wiki/Count-distinct_problem), used in the summary statistics in `XFrame.show`.
 These aggregations can take a long time to perform on a large dataset.

 To enable you to see the plot immediately, Turi Create runs these aggregators